Outpatient Drug and Alcohol Rehab in Orange County, CA

 Searching for the right outpatient addiction treatment program can be overwhelming.
 It’s a tedious and sometimes stressful process searching for a program that will fit into your needs structurally and financially.
 Our team will work with you to help you find the right information regarding your insurance benefits and explain all the details for your coverage.
 Hotel California by the Sea accepts most private health insurance policies.
 If you’re unsure, give us a call or fill out our insurance verification form today.

-Outpatient Rehab at Hotel California by the Sea
+Our unique approach to Outpatient Rehab at Hotel California by the Sea

 Outpatient drug rehab at Hotel California by the Sea provides services to any person seeking a solution to their problems with alcohol and drugs in a safe and structured environment.
 Outpatient alcohol rehab is ideal for those who are either transitioning from inpatient rehab, or who are in need of a more flexible approach to treatment in order to continue in their professional and personal lives.